JoJoProgramsThings/dotfiles/README.md

 brew install --cask iterm2
 ```

-### 4. Configure iTerm2
+### 5. Configure iTerm2

 #### Import settings
 1. Open the **iTerm2 settings tap**
 2. Go to **Gerneral > Settings**
-3. Under **Backup & restore** click on "Import All Settings and Data" and seleced the iTerm2Settings.itermexport in the iTerm2 folder
+3. Under **Backup & restore** click on "Import All Settings and Data" and selected the iTerm2Settings.itermexport in the iTerm2 folder

 #### Make iTerm2 the default Terminal

 Set iTerm2 as the default terminal (since the built-in macOS Terminal lacks some icon and color features).
 Go to **iTerm2** at the menu bar and click on **Make iTerm2 Default Term**.

-### 5. Run setup.sh
+### 6. Run setup.sh

 After everything is installed, run this script to set up your environment:
 ```